|

 Public capital investment thereby allowing hospitals, roads,

-for one half, or one third of the present cost.
-Over time,
+constructed for one half, or one third of the present cost.

-such investment creates new owners of capital and is part
+IF such investment creates new owners of capital and is

-of policy to enable all individuals, over time, on market
+part of policy to enable all individuals, over time, on

-principles, to become owners of substantial amounts of productive
+market principles, to become owners of substantial amounts

 Environmental capital investment, particularly for